azrahel/GistManager/README.md

 ### Back-end

 Well, there s kinda no back-end.
-Webpack-dev-server managing it all.
+Node is needed to run it, but Webpack-dev-server is actually managing it all from server.js file.

 ## Why you should consider it `awesome`